Matthew-Mosior/fasta-region-inspector/README.md

 Depending on how you set the ```Write_Ambiguity_Codes``` key in the configuration YAML, you can also get an additional CSV file containing all locations of user-defined mapped ambiguity code strings in the TSS window.

-## Interpreting the Output
+## Visualizing the Output
 Interpretation of the *variants_in_ambiguity_codes.csv* file is a simple process.

 [IGV](https://software.broadinstitute.org/software/igv/) is a helpful resource for visualizing your results.

 Let's use an example to illustrate this (all screenshots are from IGV):